blocktimefinancial/option/docs/pxpump/README.md

 #### Things to remember
 1) Currently all feeds shutdown over the weekends and holidays.
 The oracle must know the current state of the market.
-2) All feeds can and will go down on occassion.
-While "dirty" data is very rare, late or stale data must be delt with.
+2) All feeds can and will go down on occasion.
+While "dirty" data is very rare, late or stale data must be dealt with.
 3) All real-time data feeds have fees charged by the exchange.
 It is unlawful to re-distribute real-time data without an exchange agreement to do so.
 Various pricing policies apply for different tiers.
 4) I would expect that all oracles would be policed by the entity providing the underlying data.
 There may be a fee